Juliafin/whiteboard_classic/README.md

 ## Students

--Register and Login
+- Register and Login
--View your teacher and lesson times
+- View your teacher and lesson times
--View assignments and projects
+- View assignments and projects

 ## Technologies used: